maplant/scheme-rs/README.md

 ## Implementation details:

-`scheme-rs` is JIT compiled, compiling the expanded Scheme code into a [CPS](https://en.wikipedia.org/wiki/Continuation-passing_style) mid-level IR, and the convertin that into LLVM IR.
+`scheme-rs` is JIT compiled, compiling the expanded Scheme code into a [CPS](https://en.wikipedia.org/wiki/Continuation-passing_style) mid-level IR, and the converting that into LLVM IR.

 At present the code produced by `scheme-rs` is of pretty poor quality.
 Very few optimizations are performed, all variables are boxed.
-Focus was spent on making this project as _correct_ as possible, and to that end this is a JIT compiler for scheme that fully supports syntax-case, proper tail recursion, and interaction with async Rust.
+Focus was spent on making this project as correct as possible, and to that end this is a JIT compiler for scheme that fully supports syntax-case, proper tail recursion, and interaction with async Rust.
+Contributions are more than welcome if you would like to add optimizations passes to the compiler.

 ## Usage: